htcondor/htcondor/docs/version-history/lts-versions-10-0.rst

 - Fixed a bug in DAGMan where **Node** jobs that could not write to their **UserLog** would cause the **DAG** to get stuck indefinitely while waiting for pending **Nodes**.
   :jira:`1305`

+- Fixed a bug where ``s3://`` URLs host or bucket names shorter than 14 characters caused the shadow to dump core.
+  :jira:`1378`

 - Fixed a bug in the hibernation code that caused HTCondor to ignore the active Suspend-To-Disk option.
   :jira:`1357`